Bombardier cutting 5,000 jobs, selling Q400 and flight training programs

 The changes come as Bombardier reported a profit of US$149 million or four cents per share in its latest quarter, compared with a loss of US$100 million or four cents per share in the same quarter last year.

-Revenue in what was the company’s third quarter totalled $3.64 billion, down from $3.84 billion a year ago.
+Revenue in what was the company’s third quarter totalled US$3.64 billion, down from US$3.84 billion a year ago.

 On an adjusted basis, Bombardier said it earned four cents per share in the quarter compared with a break-even result in the third quarter of 2017, beating analyst expectations.